belka-ew/tanya/README.md

 ### Further characteristics

 * Tanya is a native D library.

-* Documentation and usage examples can be found in the source code.
-Online documentation will be published soon.

 * Tanya is cross-platform.
 The development happens on a 64-bit Linux, but it is being tested on Windows and FreeBSD as well.